alekskardo/learnGit/README.md

-# learnGit
+# LearnGit and GitHub

-THis repo was used to learn git !!!
+## THis repo was used to learn git !!!